Functional Fragrance vs. Aromatherapy: What's Actually Different

 Projection and wear

 Aerchitect mists are designed for near-field wear.
 The projection is intentionally intimate — close to the body, within your own sensory space, not announcing itself to the room.
 This is a fine fragrance principle: a scent that is yours, not a scent that performs for others.
+It also makes the mists appropriate for shared spaces where a projecting fragrance would be inconsiderate.

 The aesthetic standard